FluidTrust/attack-propagation-doc/README.md

-# Documenation for the Palladio Attack Propagation Analysis
+# Documentation for the Palladio Attack Propagation Analysis

 ## Local build